erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

 :status: published

 This post shows how to set up a custom Django template tag filter.
-With help from Django's load built-in, execute a Python function from your app's HTML.
-In this example, the function returns the quotient of two numbers.
+With help from Django's load built-in, you can execute a Python function from your app's HTML.
+In this example, the function returns the quotient, or result of dividing two numbers.
 Mathematics and Python for the win!

 I worked some of this out with help from Bing and following along with the `Django custom template tags documentation <https://docs.djangoproject.com/en/5.0/howto/custom-template-tags/>`__.